aquasecurity/tfsec/docs-website/_docs/custom_checks.md

 If the attribute is an `object` or `map` it will pass if a key can be found that matches the `MatchSpec` value.

-For example, if you want to ensure that the `CostCentre`  tag is provided, you might use the following `MatchSpec`
+For example, if you want to ensure that the `CostCentre` exists, you might use the following `MatchSpec`;

 ```json
 "matchSpec" : {